HealthX-Lab/MedCLIP-SAM/README.md

 python crf/densecrf_sal.py --input-path <path/to/data/dir> --sal-path <path/to/saliency/maps> --output-path <path/to/output/dir> --gaussian-sxy <gsxy> --bilateral-sxy <bsxy> --bilateral-srgb <bsrgb> --epsilon <epsilon> --m <m> --tau <tau>
 ```
 ### Step 3: Prompt SAM using CRF Pseudo-masks
+You should use the output directory of the produced CRF labels in Step 2 as the input directory.
 In our experiments, we used the ViT-B checkpoint:
 ```bashscript
 python segment-anything/prompt_sam.py --checkpoint <path/to/checkpoint> --model-type vit_b --input <path/to/data/dir> --output <path/to/output/dir> --mask-input <path/to/CRF/masks>
 ```